iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/problems/Reverse Shuffle Merge (WIP)/readme.md

   lexicographic ordering of all permutations.

 * abcdefgabcdefg = merge(shuffle(???),reverse(???))
-  * Identifying the set of elements for the string, we sort it, and extract the set of symbols that can makes the stirng
+  * Identifying the set of elements for the string, we sort it, and extract the set of symbols that can makes the string
   * 'aabbccddeeffgg', all elements the elements are repeated 2k times.
     * Set: {a, b, c, d, e, f, g}
   * We want reversed(???) to end with a, so it's lexicographically as small as possible.